uses deodorant, turns up on time.

 If being dragged away from your crew for portraits doesn't sound appealing to you, this could be just what the doctor ordered.

-About that unplugged thing
+About that whole unplugged thing

 This is your shindig, and while as a timestamp I think it's great to see iPad photos being taken over the rest of the day, having an unplugged ceremony and all your friends and family's eyes present might just be one of the better things you can do for yourselves.
+I don't have rules here, but it's something to consider for yourselves.

 Can you recommend me a videographer?